RR Lyrae From Binary Evolution: Abundant, Young and Metal-Rich: Discussion

 \subsubsection{Stellar Winds}

 At very high metallicities, $\mathrm{[Fe/H]}\gtrsim-0.5$, low-mass core-helium-burning stars have too low surface temperatures, and they cluster on the so-called red clump.
-The only way to move these stars toward the instability strip is to postulate a significant amount of mass loss on the RGB \citep[see, e.g.][]{Bono1997,Bono97b}. \citet{Bono1997,Bono97b} postulated that young metal-rich RR Lyrae can be produced by progenitors with an initial mass within $1$~--~$2\,{\rm M}_\odot$ that have lost a considerable amount of mass during the ascent of the RGB ($M_{\rm lost} > 0.5\,{\rm M}_\odot$).
-Although there is evidence of mass-loss enhancement for metal-rich low-mass population II stars in the Bulge \citep{Savino20} and some globular clusters \citep{Tailo20}, the mass lost during the RGB is constrained to be lower than $0.3\,{\rm M}_\odot$ \citep{Gratton10,Salaris13,Origlia14,Savino18,Savino19,Savino20,Tailo20,Tailo22}.
-The amount of mass loss required to form such young and metal-rich RR Lyrae stars can be reduced assuming significant helium enrichment \citep{Marsakov2019}.
-Helium-enriched stars are likely observed in the so-called second-generation populations in globular clusters \citep{Tailo20,Dondoglio21} and the Bulge \citep{Minniti95}.
-Still, there is no evidence of such stars in the Milky Way disc(s) \citep{Reddy06,Karakas14} or He-enriched RR Lyrae stars in the Bulge \citep{Marconi18}.
-Therefore, the \citet{Bono1997,Bono97b} scenario is in tension with the observational constraints on RGB mass loss in non-He-enriched environments.
+Postulating significant mass loss on the RGB is the only way to move these stars toward the instability strip.
+Indeed, \citet{Bono1997,Bono97b} postulated that young metal-rich RR Lyrae can be produced by progenitors with an initial mass within $1$~--~$2\,{\rm M}_\odot$ that have lost a considerable amount of mass during the ascent of the RGB ($M_{\rm lost} > 0.5\,{\rm M}_\odot$).

-The amount of envelope retained at the end of the RGB phase is a key criterion for producing RR Lyrae stars.
-The wind mass loss along the RGB is usually parameterised following \cite{reimers}:
+In stellar evolution models, stellar winds represent a physical process responsible for mass loss along the RGB.
+This process is usually parameterised following \citet{reimers}

 where $L$, $M$ and $R$ are the bolometric stellar luminosity, the stellar mass and radius, and $\eta$ is the normalisation factor.
 The MIST tracks used in this work (Section \ref{sec:sse}) have been computed using $\eta=0.1$.
-Consequently, just a tiny amount of mass is lost along the RGB (0.030-0.036 $\mathrm{M}_\odot$).
-Typical $\eta$ values found in literature range between 0.1 and 0.6 and the amount of mass lost seems to increase with metallicity \citep{Gratton10,Lei13,Miglio13,Origlia14,McDonald15,Savino19,Savino20,Tailo20,Tailo21}.
+Consequently, only a small amount of mass is lost along the RGB ($0.030$~--~$0.036\,\mathrm{M}_\odot$).
+Typical $\eta$ values found in literature range between $0.1$ and $0.6$, while the amount of mass lost appears to increase with metallicity, but is constrained to be lower than $0.3\,{\rm M}_\odot$ \citep{Gratton10,Lei13,Miglio13,Origlia14,McDonald15,Savino18,Savino19,Savino20,Tailo20,Tailo21,Tailo22}.

+To analyse the impact of mass loss on the formation of single-made RR Lyrae, we evolve a sample of stars using the public version of the population synthesis code \textssc{MOBSE}\footnote{\url{https://mobse-webpage.netlify.app}}\citep{Giacobbo18a,Giacobbo18b}.
+For each Galactic component (Table~\ref{tab:Besancon}), we have drawn $10^5$ stars sampling the initial masses, ages and metallicities as described in Section \ref{sec:mod}, and then evolved the stars up to the current time ($14\,{\rm Gyr}$).
+We estimate the RR Lyrae formation efficiency, $f_\mathrm{RRL}$, as the percentage of core helium-burning stars currently in the IS (Equation~\ref{eq:is}), and we replicate this analysis for $6$ different values of $\eta$: $0.1$, $0.25$, $0.5$, $0.65$, $0.8$, and $1.0$.